aneeshgupta42/CellularAutomata/README.md

 Known Bugs:
 - Not a bug, but closing the file explorer once it is opened can cause program to shut down.
 Therefore, you must always choose a file if you have opened the file explorer.
+- SugarScape simulation not completely robust when it comes to update logic.

 Extra credit:
+- Writing to XML file the current state of the program.
+- Being able to load in specific states and locations for cells through configuration.
+- Error and exception handling.

 ### Impressions